Course details

 For your first step into a rewarding career in nursing, look no further than a Registered Nurse Degree Apprenticeship; which has a strong track record in providing high quality, innovative nursing education.
 Through an apprenticeship, employers can grow their own professional staff and help committed staff to develop in their chosen career.

-The Registered Nurse Degree Apprenticeship leads to Registration as an Adult or Mental Health Nurse with the Nursing and Midwifery Council (NMC), with course fees supported by the employer and apprenticeship funding.
+The Registered Nurse Degree Apprenticeship leads to registration with the Nursing and Midwifery Council (NMC), with course fees supported by the employer and apprenticeship funding.
 Apprentices will be employed full-time for the duration of the programme which cannot be studied without recognised employment as an apprentice.

 Who is this course for?